dlab-berkeley/AI-Assisted-Coding-In-Python/README.md

 ## Is Visual Studio Code not Working on Your Computer?

-If you do not have Visual Studio Code installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using our GitHub codespace to run the materials for these lessons.
+If you do not have Visual Studio Code installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using our **GitHub Codespaces** to run the materials for these lessons.

 You can create a codespace for this repository:
 1. Click the green "Code" button in the top right of the repository information.

-2. Click "Open with Codespaces".
+2. Click "Codespaces" -> "Create codespace on main"

 3. Wait for the codespace to load.
 This may take a few minutes.